skyportal/skyportal/doc/setup.md

 nano ~/.zshrc
 ```
 #### Set enviroment variables to their installation paths
 After installing the libraries with Homebrew, you'll need to set environment variables to their installation paths.
-Replace the placeholder text `<path-to-library>` with the actual path that Homebrew provides upon sucessful installation.
+Replace the placeholder text `<path-to-library>/<version>` with the actual path that Homebrew provides upon sucessful installation.

 ```
 export HDF5_DIR="<path-to-hdf5>"